-The RAID Subsystem
+The 24 bays RAID Subsystem

-The RAID subsystem features 16Gb FC-AL host performance to increase system efficiency and performance.
-It features high capacity expansion, with 12 hot-swappable SAS2/SATA3 hard disk drive bays in a 19-inch 2U rackmount unit, scaling to a maximum storage capacity in the terabyte range.
+The RAID subsystem features 8Gb FC-AL host performance to increase system efficiency and performance.
+It features high capacity expansion, with 24 hot-swappable SAS2/SATA3 hard disk drive bays in a 19-inch 2U rackmount unit, scaling to a maximum storage capacity in the terabyte range.
+It supports dual controllers which provide better fault tolerance and higher reliability of system operation.